spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 # Overview

 Palette's Virtual Machine (VM) Management solution is provided as a single-pack experience that consolidates all the dependencies needed to run and manage virtual machines in your Kubernetes host cluster.
-Its components are described below.
-Two essential components of the VM Management solution are the **Spectro VM Dashboard** pack and **Spectro Proxy** pack.
+The components of the pack are described below.
+Two essential components are the **Spectro VM Dashboard** pack and **Spectro Proxy** pack.

 <br />